VisualComposer/builder/readme.txt

 With a drag and drop editor, you can build new layouts or customize existing ones.
 There is no limit to the variety of layouts, you have complete freedom in creating the most complex website designs.

-**No Coding Skills Required**: You do not have to be a professional website developer to make your own website.
+**No Coding Skills Required**: You do not have to be a professional website developer to make your website.
 The website builder is designed for you to create web pages without any coding skills.
 Simply select the page template and drag elements across the canvas.

 **Instant Content Update**: The live design and inline editing allow you to instantly see all the changes you make to your page.
 A true *What You See Is What You Get* experience!
 You can play with the page design until you find the perfect one.
 Change colors, customize options and parameters, and see the result instantly.

 **Works With Any WordPress Theme**: Visual Composer works with any WordPress theme.
 You can change the themes to your liking, it will not affect your content.
-What's more, the built-in theme builder allows you to override your theme's default settings.
+What's more, the built-in [Theme Builder](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) allows you to override your theme's default settings.

-**VISUAL COMPOSER HUB: 250+ TEMPLATES, ELEMENTS & ADD-ONS**
+**VISUAL COMPOSER HUB: 350+ TEMPLATES, ELEMENTS & ADD-ONS**

 Visual Composer Hub, a cloud-based marketplace allows you to download elements, templates, and add-ons on demand.
-Visual Composer team ads new content to the library on a weekly basis making it an evergreen assets repository.
+Visual Composer team ads new content to the library weekly making it an evergreen assets repository.
 You can add all these assets to your page without leaving the editor.

-What's inside the [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme):
+Discover what's inside the [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme):

-* **Content Elements**: Slideshows, Tabs, Video, Testimonials, Buttons, Menu, and many more elements can be found in the Visual Composer Hub for free downloading to use anywhere on your page.
+* **[Content Elements](https://visualcomposer.com/features/content-elements/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme)**: Slideshows, Tabs, Video, Testimonials, Buttons, Menu, WooCommerce compatibility, and many more elements can be found in the Visual Composer Hub for free downloading to use anywhere on your page.
 The appearance, styles, and attributes of the elements can be changed as you wish.

-* **Templates**: There are different category templates available for any web project.
+* **[Templates](https://visualcomposer.com/features/wordpress-templates/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme)**: There are different category templates available for any web project.
 Templates for a portfolio and business website, online store, landing page, and others.
-Simply download ready-made templates, content blocks, sidebars, footers, headers or sections and replace them with your own content.
+Simply download ready-made templates, content blocks, sidebars, footers, headers, or sections and replace them with your unique content.

 * **Add-ons**: Extensions allow you to enhance your Visual Composer experience with advanced add-ons.
-Global Templates, Import/Export, Gutenberg Block template, and others.
+Global Templates, Import/Export, Gutenberg Block template, **[Popup Builder](https://visualcomposer.com/features/popup-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme)** and others.

-* **Free Stock Images**: Get free Unsplash stock photos straight from the Visual Composer editor.
+* **[Free Stock Images](https://visualcomposer.com/blog/unsplash-in-wordpress/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme)**: Get free Unsplash stock photos straight from the Visual Composer editor.
 The stock images can be used for both personal and commercial projects.

-* **Endless Design Options**: Website builder includes powerful design options that allow beginners and experts to create unique page designs.
+* **Endless [Design Options](https://visualcomposer.com/features/design-options/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme)**: Website builder includes powerful design options that allow beginners and experts to create unique page designs.
 Make custom background effects, take advantage of modern parallax background, control paddings, margins, borders, and radius of any element.

-**THEME BUILDER**
+**WORDPRESS THEME BUILDER**

 Visual Composer is an all-in-one plugin that lets you make beautiful websites from header to footer.
 You can create custom page layouts in a code-free way.
-[Make unique header, footer and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) to use them throughout your entire WordPress site with the help of Global templates.
-Additionally, there's a Dynamic Content feature that allows you design templates with dynamic content placeholders (*devs will love it*).
+[Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) to use them throughout your entire WordPress site with the help of Global templates.
+Additionally, there's a Dynamic Content feature that allows you to design templates with dynamic content placeholders (*devs will love it*).

+**POPUP BUILDER FOR WORDPRESS**

+Web agencies and marketers will appreciate our built-in [Visual Composer Popup Builder](https://visualcomposer.com/features/popup-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).
+Creating beautiful and appealing popups is quick and easy.
+It takes place in the usual drag and drop manner, using all the elements, integration and design options available in the Visual Composer Hub.
+Use Visual Composer Popup Builder and save hundreds or even thousands on this effective marketing tool.

 **MOBILE-FRIENDLY**

 Being responsive today is essential.
-Visual Composer makes sure that your website is automatically responsive.
-Nevertheless, you can adjust the look, width, and behaviour to your site for every device: mobile, tablet, and desktop.
+Visual Composer makes sure that your website is [automatically responsive](https://visualcomposer.com/features/responsive-design/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).
+Nevertheless, you can adjust the look, width, and behavior to your site for every device: mobile, tablet, and desktop.

 **COMPATIBILITY ELEMENTS**

 Visual Composer is compatible with other popular plugins, offering compatibility elements inside its asset library.
-This means that you can insert these and more plugins directly from the front-end editor:
+This means that all the [Integrations](https://visualcomposer.com/features/integrations/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) can be managed directly from the Visual Composer front-end editor:

 * WooCommerce
 * Contact Form 7